Austin-East High School: April 2021 shooting

 On April 12, 2021, at around 3:15 pm EDT, a shooting occurred at the Austin-East High School.

 A 17-year-old African-American student, Anthony Thompson Jr., was shot and killed by the police during an armed struggle in the school's bathroom as the police were responding to a domestic violence call involving Thompson.
 Another police officer was wounded by a friendly fire shot, that the Tennessee Bureau of Investigation originally incorrectly blamed on Thompson.

-After a controversy surrounding the police body camera footage in the case, the DA Charme Allen released the footage and other video evidence on April 21, 2021 and announced that no officers involved in the incident would face any charges.
+After a controversy surrounding the police body camera footage in the case, the DA Charme Allen released the footage and other video evidence on April 21, 2021, and announced that no officers involved in the incident would face any charges.
 The event resulted in ongoing racial justice protests in the community as well as outside of Tennessee.
 The students have been staging daily walkouts at 3:15 p.m. to mark the approximate time of Thompson's death and demand police reform.
 Anthony Thompson's family is represented by Ben Crump, a prominent national civil rights lawyer representing the families of George Floyd, Breonna Taylor and Daunte Wright.

 The mother of Thompson's girlfriend expressed regret for calling the police regarding Thompson's fight with her daughter in the events before the shooting.
 The Knoxville Police Department was investigating a possible retaliatory arson at her home on April 25.

-Following several weeks of protests and controversy about the role of uniformed police officers at schools after Thompson's death, Knoxville's mayor Indya Kincannon announced that at the end of the school year on June 12, 2021 the Knoxville Police Department will withdraw its uniformed officers stationed at Knox County schools.
+Following several weeks of protests and controversy about the role of uniformed police officers at schools after Thompson's death, Knoxville's mayor Indya Kincannon announced that at the end of the school year on June 12, 2021, the Knoxville Police Department will withdraw its uniformed officers stationed at Knox County schools.

 On May 14 the DA announced that a local man, Kelvon Foster, 21, had been charged in state court with illegally providing a gun to Anthony Thompson.
-The prosecutors allege that Forster bought the 9mm Glock on April 12 for Thompson at a local gun and pawn shop, with Thompson present for the transaction with two other males, as shown by the store's video footage.
-Forster was concurrently charged in federal court with making a straw purchase of the gun for Thompson.
+The prosecutors allege that Foster bought the 9mm Glock on April 12 for Thompson at a local gun and pawn shop, with Thompson present for the transaction with two other males, as shown by the store's video footage.
+Foster was concurrently charged in federal court with making a straw purchase of the gun for Thompson.